Research Goals and Accomplishments

 - Role of the National Science Foundation in Polar Regions.
 Committee on the NSF Role in Polar Regions, National Science Board (NSB 87-128).
 57p.
 1987.
 Rita R. Colwell, later NSF Director, chaired a five-person NSB committee that in 12 months researched and wrote this report in response to a charge from the NSB chair.
 They met seven times and consulted 48 experts in academia, Federal agencies, and NSF.
 The 15 recommendations were to help NSF fulfill its polar responsibility for science and U.S. presence.
 Recommendation #1: “Scientific needs and opportunities should determine the research conducted in both polar regions, with logistics deriving from and supporting the research rather than dictating it.”

-- Long-Range Science Plan for the Division of Polar Programs.
+- Long-Range Science Plan for the Office of Polar Programs.
 National Science Foundation (NSF 90-48).
 45p.
 1990.
 The Divisional Advisory Committee for Polar Programs wrote this report, drawing on two liaison members from academia and one from NASA Goddard, a long-range planning subcommittee of seven academics none of whom were Advisory Committee members, and the six science program managers plus head of the Science Section, Division of Polar Programs.
 The report, which does not reference NSF’s charge, if there was one, states, “The Division of Polar Programs Advisory Committee prepared this science plan with the assistance of division staff members.”
 It says, “the highest priority of the DPP Science Section should be accorded to increasing the funding of basic research in the disciplinary programs. . . .
 Next in importance is support for the development of new instruments.”
 The plan does not address operational support.

 - Directorate for Geosciences Long Range Plan FY 1994-98.
 National Science Foundation (NSF 92-97).
 64p.
 1992.
 The plan includes the Division of Polar Programs, which was part of NSF’s Geosciences directorate until 1993, when it was reassigned to the Office of the NSF Director and renamed the Office of Polar Programs.